Osayi-Samuel breaks Fenerbahce duck against Sekidika’s Konyaspor | Goal.com

 Unbeaten in their last two games, Fenerbahce visited the Konya Buyuksehir Stadium with the ambition of extending their impressive run.

-They took the lead in the 29th minute through Attila Szalai.
-The Hungarian centre back slotted past goalkeeper Ibrahim Sehic a headed pass from Gokhan Gonul.
+They took the lead in the 29th minute through Attila Szalai, when the Hungarian centre-back slotted a headed pass from Gokhan Gonul past goalkeeper Ibrahim Sehic.

 Three minutes later, it was the turn of Osayi-Samuel to register his name among the goalscorers.
 After he was released by Dimitrios Pelkas, the 23-year-old darted through the hosts’ backline before beating Sehic from close range.